CONTACT API IN CASE OF AN ON-SITE EMERGENCY:

 What behaviors are considered safe abroad?

 Students are sure to encounter situations abroad that they have not encountered at home.
 Additionally, linguistic and cultural barriers can make even familiar situations seem more difficult.
 API on-site staff will provide tips for making good decisions on-site, and will help identify behaviors that may have caused problems for students in the past.
 Our local directors want to help students to avoid making the mistakes that others have made and thereby prevent difficult situations before they occur!

 Likewise, being as informed as possible about local political and social situations can help students to avoid problems abroad.
-Students are encouraged to join the U.S. State Department warden system by registering with the U.S. State Department.
-Students can do so by visiting the State Department’s website.
-Registration allows students to receive warnings from the State Department about upcoming events in their host country and be formally recognized as an American citizen abroad in the event that a country-wide evacuation is required.
-Students who have not registered themselves prior to traveling abroad will be registered by their resident director on-site.
+Students are required to join the U.S. State Department Smart Traveler Enrollment Program (STEP) prior to departure.
+Registration allows students to receive warnings from the U.S. State Department about upcoming events in their host country and be formally recognized as an American citizen.
+Non-U.S. citizens are still eligible to register for the travel and safety alerts.

 How can I find out more information about local resources and safety concerns in a particular host destination?